Shawcha20/ios-assignment/README.md

 The images given above shows the structure and the components of the app.
-XCode version 12.1.1 is used for building this assignmen which is a little old for ios development.
+XCode version 12.1.1 is used for building this assignment which is a little old for ios development.
 But still it can handle basic apps in ios.